threefoldfoundation/info_threefold_pub/wiki/orgstructure/threefold_dubai.md

 # ThreeFold Dubai

 The original team of ThreeFold operated from Dubai and Belgium.
-The first ThreeFold related company was called ThreeFold FZC, created in Dubai in 2016.
+We started in 2016.

 ## Responsibilities